Faithinfotech-Training/Experion-Net-TRIDENT-RESTAPI/readme.md

-This is the backend of clinic management system
+This is the Backend of Clinic Management System.

+Team Members:
+Sumeeth
+Sreehari
+Nikhil

 ## Technology used